 Emperor Kangxi also stopped several military threats and occupied the island of Taiwan.
 He oversaw exports of cotton, silk, tea, and ceramics.

 Under the Qing rulers, China became more conservative.
-There was an increased demand for purity in women, and men refused to accept any widows as their wives; this led to massive suicide rates of widows who were unable to support themselves or their children.
+There was an increased demand for purity in women, and men refused to accept any widows as their wives; this led to massive suicide rates of widows unable to support themselves or their children.

 In the 19th Century, the Qing Dynasty had many rebellions as the Opium Wars and Taiping Rebellions.
 These conflicts added to the demise of the Qing Dynasty.